Aerolaxy/Aerolaxy/README.md

-- Aerolaxy
+- Aero Seira
 - Student
-- Nooooob
+- Completely　Nooooob
-- Minecraft Developer (WIP)
+- (MC Developer にあこがれて)
 <!---
 Aerolaxy/Aerolaxy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.